North Dakota Residency Requirements

 The state of North Dakota has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The North Dakota residency requirements are as follows:
+You must meet these state-specific requirements prior to filing with

 A separation or divorce may not be granted unless the plaintiff in good faith has been a resident of the state for six months next preceding commencement of the action.
 If the plaintiff has not been a resident of this state for the six months preceding commencement of the action, a separation or divorce may be granted if the plaintiff in good faith has been a resident of this state for the six months immediately preceding entry of the decree of separation or divorce.